Search by Keyword

 Another element of the song that appears to have been in place by this time was explained by George in interviews back in 1969.
 “I wrote it at the time when we were making the last double album,” he told David Wigg.
 “And it's just the first line 'something in the was she moves' which has been in millions of songs.
 It's not a special thing but it just seemed quite apt.”
 He admits a little more about where he got this first line from in another 1969 interview: “I could never think of words for it...There was a James Taylor song called 'Something In The Way She Moves' which is the first line of that.
 And so then I thought of trying to change the words, but they were the words that came when I first wrote it.
 So in the end I just left it as that and just called it 'Something.'”

-James Taylor was one of the first artists to be signed to The Beatles label Apple Records.
+James Taylor was one of the first artists to be signed to The Beatles' Apple Records label.
 "I'd written 'Something In The Way She Moves' about two years before I recorded it," Taylor explained in Steve Turner's book "A Hard Day's Write."
 "I'd made a tape of (the song) and about seven other songs about a couple of months before I met (Apple producer) Peter Asher.
 I know Paul listened to it at Apple but I'm not sure who else listened to it...I've always assumed George must have heard it but I never actually spoke to him about it."

-Whether George heard his demo of "Something In The Way She Moves" or not has not been established, but Taylor was recording his debut album for Apple at Trident Studios from July to October of 1968, and George could easily have heard it there since The Beatles were periodically using Trident Studios as well during this period in recording the "White Album," George's song "Savoy Truffle" being recorded there, for example, on October 3rd.
+Whether or not George heard his demo of "Something In The Way She Moves" has not been established.
+However, Taylor was recording his debut album for Apple at Trident Studios from July to October of 1968, and George could easily have heard it there since The Beatles were periodically using Trident Studios as well during this period for recording the "White Album," George's song "Savoy Truffle" being recorded there, for example, on October 3rd.
 George even contributed backing vocals to Taylor's song "Carolina In My Mind" during this time period.
-In any event, the opening lyric to his song “Something In The Way She Moves” was fresh in George's mind when he was writing “Something” and just decided to keep it.
+In any event, the opening lyric to his song “Something In The Way She Moves” was fresh in George's mind when he was writing “Something” and he just decided to keep it.
 “I never thought for a second that George intended to do that,” James Taylor has since remarked.
 “I don't think he intentionally ripped anything off, and all music is borrowed from other music.
 So, completely, I let it pass...If George either consciously or unconsciously took a line from one of my songs then I find it very flattering.”

 George appeared to be stuck lyrically for a while after that.
 “I usually get the first few lines of lyrics and melody both at once, and then I finish the melody usually first and then have to write the words...I wrote the whole first verse and just said everything I wanted to say, and so now I need to write a couple more verses.
 I find that much more difficult.
 But John gave me a handy tip once, which is once you start to write a song, try and finish it straight away while you're in the mood, and I've learned from experience, because you go back to it and then you're in a whole different state of mind and it's more difficult.
 Sometimes it's easier, but on the whole it's more difficult to come back to something so I do now try to finish some straight away.”